monsoonco/mac-dev-setup-js/README.md

 I always add this line to my ~/.bashrc or ~/.profile file (you may need to add this line to ~/.bash_profile file instead) to have it automatically sourced upon login.
 Often I also put in a line to use a specific version of node.

+Use nvm to install the latest version of node

+    nvm install 0.10.26

 Node modules are installed locally in the `node_modules` folder of each project by default, but there are at least two that are worth installing globally.
 Those are [CoffeeScript](http://coffeescript.org/) and [Grunt](http://gruntjs.com/):

     $ npm install -g coffee-script